-Tirana Bank has once again proven its leadership in Albania’s financial sector by spearheading a €20 million syndicated loan for the construction of a new photovoltaic power plant in Fier.
+Tirana Bank is once again at the forefront of sustainable financing, leading a €20 million syndicated loan for the construction of a new photovoltaic power plant in Fier.

-Aleksander Zoga, Project Finance Manager at Tirana Bank, shared insights into the importance of this project, the bank’s track record in syndicated loans, and its growing commitment to Green Finance.
+Aleksander Zoga, Project Finance Manager at Tirana Bank, shared more about the significance of this project, the bank’s expertise in syndicated loans, and its growing commitment to Green Finance.

 What does this syndicated loan mean for Tirana Bank?